devyash2930/ShopSync-SE/README.md

 </p>

-Do you love shopping?
-Are you in search of some good deals while shopping online?!
-Shopsync is here to help you look for the best deals!
+Are you a shopping enthusiast on the hunt for fantastic online deals?
+Look no further – Shopsync is your ultimate ally in the quest for the best bargains!

-Shopsync is a publicly accessible web API framework that allows one to scrape the most popular e-commerce websites to get the best deals on the searched items across multiple e-commerce websites.
+Shopsync is a publicly accessible web API framework designed for convenient price comparison across popular e-commerce platforms.
+It supports well-known websites such as Amazon, Walmart, Target, BestBuy, Costco, and eBay.
 Currently supported websites include [Amazon](https://www.amazon.com/), [Walmart](https://www.walmart.com/), [Target](https://www.target.com/), [BestBuy](https://www.bestbuy.com/), [Costco](https://www.costco.com/) and [EBay](https://www.ebay.com/).
+The key benefits of using Shopsync are:

-- **Fast**: With Shopsync, you can save over 50% of your time by comparing deals across websites within seconds
+- **Efficiency**: By utilizing Shopsync, you can drastically reduce the time spent comparing deals on various websites, often saving more than 50% of your time.

-- **Easy**: Shopsync introduces easy to use public APIs to filter, sort and search through the search results
+- **Simplicity**: Shopsync offers user-friendly public APIs that simplify filtering, sorting, and searching for the best deals among search results.

-- **Powerful**: Produces JSON responses that can be easily customised to bring about the desired output
+- **Versatility**: It generates JSON responses that are highly adaptable, allowing you to easily tailor the output to suit your specific needs.

 ---